iiumschedule/iiumscwebsite/docs/extract/prereg/index.md

 ---
-title: Extract JSON from Prereg
+title: from Prereg
 ---

-# Extract JSON from Prereg
+# Extract subjects from Prereg

 You are viewing the steps to extract schedule information via **Prereg website**.
 For i-ma'luum, click [here](../imaluum/).